akraino-edge-stack/icn-edge-5g/docs/test_setup.md

 ***2. Software Components***

 ****2.1 Kubernetes:****
-- Ensure that the kubernetes is installed on clusters A, B and C.
+- Ensure that the kubernetes (v1.23) is installed on clusters A, B and C.
 - [Kubernetes](https://github.com/kubernetes/kubernetes)
+Note: The network slicing has been tested with kubernetes version 1.23.0

 ****2.2 Nodus CNI:****
 - Install NODUS (ovn4nfv) in Cluster-B and Cluster-C as primary CNI.
 - Please refer to this [link](https://github.com/akraino-edge-stack/icn-nodus) for details.
+Note: This has been tested with git commit ID: 8a7ebf8f36e462510b5583cb101a2183faa57c8e

 ****2.3 DNS Server****
 - we have used power-DNS as the DNS server running in the VM-Router Virtual Machine.